Josky Kiambukuta: Artistry

 Josky's gift for composing hit songs quickly set him apart.
 After mastering the odemba style, a rhythmic and melodic tradition originating from the Mongo people of Mbandaka and popularized by Franco Luambo, he shaped a phrasing and expressive nuance uniquely his own.
 This newly formed "Josky style" was integrated into TPOK Jazz's rhythmic structure, complementing the established styles of Franco and Simaro Lutumba.
 Rather than bridging the two or imitating African Fiesta Sukisa, Josky crafted a sound that blended Manianga folk elements with modern sounds.
 His 1981 song "Bimansha" introduced an even more syncopated rhythm to TPOK Jazz.

 Josky also stood out with his emotionally expressive voice, which led him to become TPOK Jazz's principal vocalist.
 Like Vicky Longomba before him, his voice became synonymous with the band itself.
 Recognizing his significance, Franco appointed him as TPOK Jazz's second vice president after Simaro.
 As noted by music journalist Samuel Malonga, Josky continued the artistic lineage of Le Grand Kallé and Tabu Ley Rochereau, "though his songs initially lacked the intensity of his mentors", combining a "suave, playboy image and seductive lyrics".

 Discography

 From his earliest work with African Fiesta Sukisa to his final compositions, Josky never kept track of the number of songs he had written.
-He deliberately avoided counting them, motivated by an unending drive to outdo himself.
-Leaving behind "hundreds of compositions for posterity", his vast body of work remains difficult to quantify, as many of his songs competed with one another in popularity among fans and on the charts.
+He deliberately avoided counting them, as he was motivated by an unending drive to outdo himself.
+Leaving behind "hundreds of compositions for posterity", his vast body of work remains difficult to quantify.
 His repertoire includes: